 As a requirement to progress in each academic year, students must also be enrolled for the entire spring, summer, autumn and winter semesters during that academic year.
-Advancement occurs in April for students who start in April and in October for those who start in October.
+Advancement occurs on the first day of the spring semester for students who start in April and on the first day of the autumn semester for those who start in October.